willthames/ansiblefest2018/slides/slides.md

 # Secrets

-- We use `ansible-vault` for all of our secrets.
+- We use `ansible-vault` for all of our secrets
 - Kubernetes expects secrets to be base64 encoded
 - Use `no_log` with the `k8s` module when uploading  secrets